Finite group actions on Higgs bundle moduli spaces: Higgs bundles

-As above, let $G$ be a connected complex semisimple group and let $K\subset G$ be a maximal compact subgroup of $G$.
+As above, let $G$ be a connected semisimple complex Lie group and let $K\subset G$ be a maximal compact subgroup of $G$.
 Let $(E,\phi)$ be a $G$-Higgs bundle on $X$.
-Let $h$ be a reduction of structure group of $E$ from $G$ to $K$, and $F_h$ be the curvature of the {\bf Chern connection} --- the unique connection on $E$ compatible with $h$ and the holomorphic structure of $E$ (see Section \ref{chern-correspondence}).
-Let $\tau_h:\Omega^{1,0}(X,E(\lieg))\to \Omega^{0,1}(X,E(\lieg))$ be $\C$-antilinear map defined by the reduction $h$ and the conjugation between $(1,0)$- and $(0,1)$-forms on $X$.
-Consider the {\bf Hitchin equation}
+Let $h$ be a reduction of structure group of $E$ from $G$ to $K$, and $F_h$ be the curvature of the {Chern--Singer connection} --- the unique connection on $E$ compatible with $h$ and the holomorphic structure of $E$.
+Let $\sigma_h:\Omega^{1,0}(X,E(\lieg))\to \Omega^{0,1}(X,E(\lieg))$ be the $\C$-antilinear map defined by the reduction $h$ and the conjugation between $(1,0)$ and $(0,1)$-forms on $X$.
+Consider {Hitchin's equation}